Language

 • Environment, Health and Safety (EHS) Committee

-This group will meet virtually and bimonthly to create an opportunity for health and safety professionals to discuss relevant health and safety challenges and share solutions through a trusted network.
-This group collaborates to develop resources to be utilized in the workplace on topics such as ergonomics and human factors, worker safety, and operational best practices.
+This group will meet virtually and bimonthly to create an opportunity for renewable energy health and safety professionals to discuss relevant health and safety challenges, share solutions and learn from their peers through a trusted network.
+Where a need is identified, a subset of this group will form a Working Group to develop resources to be utilized in the workplace on topics such as ergonomics and human factors, worker safety, and operational best practices.

 • Workforce Development Committee

-This group will meet virtually and bimonthly to provide an opportunity for individuals involved in workforce development within the renewable energy industry to discuss their current challenges and successes.
+This group will meet virtually and bimonthly to provide an opportunity for individuals involved in workforce development within the renewable energy industry to discuss their current challenges, successes and lessons learned.
 This group discusses topics related to the hiring, recruitment, and retention of skilled workers and collaborates on projects to promote career awareness and reduce barriers to career entry in the renewable energy industry.

 • If you are interested in joining networks and committees that your company is currently not eligible to participate in based on your membership level, please contact members@renewablesassociation.ca to upgrade your membership – and start taking advantage of enhanced participation today!